Natblow/spam-alert-app/README.md

 # Slack Spams Alerts

-#### This accepts a JSON payload as a POST request and sends an alert to a Slack channel if the payload matches desired criteria.
+#### This app accepts a JSON payload as a POST request and sends an alert to a Slack channel if the payload matches desired criteria.

 On line 17 from the reports controller we have that endpoint that behave that way.